Greek God Apollo powers include being a master of archery, divination, and poetry. Apollo symbols include the swan, laurel wreath, and lyre.

-Apollo loved her too, but he also had strong feelings toward another nymph.
+Apollo loved her too, but he also possessed strong feelings for another nymph.

-Clytie told the other nymph’s father about the affair.
-When he found out about it, he flew into a crazy rage.
+Clytie told the other nymph’s father about the affair and when he found out about it, he flew into a crazy rage.

-Sadly, the daughter was buried alive in the sand by her father.
+Sadly, the daughter ended up being buried alive in the sand by her father.

-When Apollo found out, he became so furious that he decided to turn Clytie into a sunflower, to make things just a little bit better.
+When Apollo found out about it, he became so furious that he decided to turn Clytie into a sunflower, to make things just a little bit better.

-When I searched for a sunflower, I could see a bee flying around one of them.
+When searching for a sunflower, I could see a bee flying around one of them.

-I wondered if I would see it in a Polaroid picture and the answer is yes, you can.
+I wondered whether I’d see it appear in the Polaroid picture.
+The answer is yes, you can.

-The swan is sacred to Apollo.
-I had to hire a paddle boat for half an hour to take this pic, which cost me $20 — the things I do for Apollo.
+The swan is sacred to Apollo and one of his symbols.
+I had to hire a paddle boat for half an hour to take this picture, which cost me $20 — the things I do for Apollo.

-After I finished paddling around on the river, I sat down on a bench close to the river to look at the photo.
+After I finished paddling around on the river, I sat down on a bench close to the river to look at the photo after it had developed.

-A girl who looked after the paddle boats came over to me and handed me my remote control car key.
+Soon after I saw a girl who looked after the paddle boats approaching.
+She came over to me and then handed me my remote control car key.

-It must have slipped out of one of the pockets in my shorts at some stage.
+It must have slipped out of one of the pockets of my shorts at some stage.

 I showed her the picture of the swan afterward.
 Her reply was, “it’s beautiful.”

 Then again, Apollo has had many lovers.
-But you can forget about that because it doesn’t seem to matter.
-So let’s just say that swans are symbolic of Apollo.
+But forget about that because it doesn’t seem to matter.
+So let’s just go with the flow and believe that swans are symbolic of Apollo.

-I took this photo of two swans swimming on the river a little while after taking the Polaroid pic.
-One of these two swans was the same swan in the above Polaroid picture.
+I took this photo of two swans swimming on the river a little while after taking the Polaroid picture.
+One of these two swans is the same swan in the above Polaroid picture.